JohnLCaron/rlauxe/docs/Corla.md

 <a href="https://johnlcaron.github.io/rlauxe/docs/plots/corla/corlaWithErrors/corlaWithErrorsLogLog.html" rel="corlaWithErrorsLogLog">![corlaWithErrorsLogLog](plots/corla/corlaWithErrors/corlaWithErrorsLogLog.png)</a>

-* COBRA is impressively good in the absence of errors.
+* CORLA is impressively good in the absence of errors.
 * It does progressively worse as the error rate increases and the margin decreases.

 # Notes on CORLA implementation